rwilliams/jrubywiki/JRuby-9.1.0.0-Release-Notes.md

 ### Notable changes since 9.0.5.0

+  -  Ruby 2.3 Compatible (language and standard library) (i)
+  -  Fixed performance and behavior regressions from 9.0.5.0
+  -  Added several JIT optimizations missed in initial 9k release
+  -  Fixed most of the outstanding parser bugs
+  -  RubyGems updated to 2.6.4
+  -  Many improvements to our Java Integration
+  -  114 issues fixed for 9.1.0.0

+(i) We have a large majority of Ruby 2.3 features but we are not completely done.
+You can follow our remaining work by tracking this issue.

 * removing default `-Xmx` (500MB) setting from jruby.bash.
 Most users that get JRuby will end up using the bash script. https://github.com/jruby/jruby/issues/3739

-* `Thread.new` and others spawning threads (`Fiber`, `Enumerator`) should be a bit faster to start, most importantly they no longer possibly slow-down due low entropy sources on *nix systems due a Java `SecureRandom` instantiation on JRuby's `ThreadContext`. https://github.com/jruby/jruby/pull/3723
+* `Thread.new` and others spawning threads (`Fiber`, `Enumerator`) should be a bit faster to boot, most importantly they no longer possibly slow-down due low entropy sources on *nix systems due a Java `SecureRandom` instantiation on JRuby's `ThreadContext`. https://github.com/jruby/jruby/pull/3723

 #### Java Integration